yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

 slaves (list of maps)
     **Required** if the tcpRole is `client`.
 The list of slaves to connect to.
 Each slave is specified as a host/port and the slave instance name.
+In addition, TLS (encrypted connections) can be specified for each slave individually using the enableTls option.
     The replication master will connect to the replication server on the remote host/port and will send a Wakeup message containing the salve instance name; the replication server will then redirect the connection to the corresponding replication slave if one has registered for the given instance.

-reconnectionInterval (integer)
+reconnectionIntervalSec (integer)
-    If the tcpRole is `client` this configures how often in milliseconds the replication master will try to connect to the salve if the connection is broken.
+    If the tcpRole is `client` this configures how often in seconds the replication master will try to connect to the salve if the connection is broken.
 A negative value means that no reconnection will take place.